-Poway is a formerly rustic community off of I-15 just past Mira Mesa that still holds onto some of that rustic charm.
-In recent years, it has grown up to be a desirable incorporated city with lots of outdoor recreation, family-friendly neighborhoods, plenty of amenities, and one of the best school districts around.
+Poway is a rural community, in the shadow of Mt.
+Woodson, off I-15 just past Mira Mesa that still holds onto some of that rustic charm.
+In recent years, it has developed into a desirable incorporated city with lots of outdoor recreation, family-friendly neighborhoods, plenty of amenities, and one of the best school districts around.

-It's the second largest city in the county, with over 165,000 residents, and it's probably the fastest growing due to some of the last available open space for new housing in the eastern portion of the city.
-Those developments in the Otay Mesa area have also changed the complexion of commuters, making the South Bay commutes one of the toughest.
+Chula Vista is the second largest city in the county, with over 270,000 residents, and it's probably the fastest growing due to new construction on some of the last available land in the eastern portion of the city.
+Those developments in the Otay Mesa area have also changed the commute into San Diego, making the South Bay commutes one of the toughest.
 But Chula Vista still has small time charm, and the Eastlake area has good schools and family-friendly neighborhoods.

-La Mesa is one of my favorite cities in the county.
-Close to everything, but has that small-town charm that makes it so appealing.
-Oh sure, there are areas that smack of faceless suburbia, but the charming downtown village area is the anchor in La Mesa's charm and appeal.
-Lots of parks and amenities, good schools, and old neighborhood character.
-La Mesa is a pretty neat place to live.
+La Mesa is one of the most popular cities in the county.
+It's close to everything but has that small-town charm that makes it so appealing.
+There are housing developments, but the charming downtown village area is the reason for La Mesa's charm and appeal.
+Lots of parks and amenities, good schools, and old neighborhood character enhance the quality of life in La Mesa.

 Santee is an East County San Diego city with a bit of a rural feel.
-From what I hear, the people who live in Santee love living there, and it is growing in amenities, housing, and establishments so its residents don't really have to venture beyond the city limits for activities.
+The people who live in Santee love living there, and it is growing in amenities, housing, and businesses so its residents don't really have to venture beyond the city limits for activities.
 The SR 52 and 125 freeways now make commuter access easier, as well.
 But it does get warm out there in the summer.

-Escondido is the granddaddy of North County suburbs, and its sprawl as the county's biggest city makes it somewhat problematic.
-But it is a self-sufficient city of its own, with arts (California Center for the Arts), shopping, industry, recreation and even still some agriculture.
+Escondido is the largest of the North County suburbs, and its sprawl as the county's biggest city makes it somewhat problematic.
+But it is a self-sufficient city of its own, with an arts scene (California Center for the Arts), shopping, industry, recreation and even some agriculture.
 However, it's also where the southbound I-15 morning commute bottleneck always occurs.
 Everything else in inland North County seemingly springs from Escondido, making it a convenient location for many entertainment options, services, and businesses.